mattiaa32-lgtm/DelightfulChurros/README.md

 - **Cover art** — Discogs (exact pressing) then iTunes.
 Successes *and* failures are cached; a record that returns nothing is not retried for 72h.
-- **Descriptions** — one call per record, ever.
-Empty results are cached for 24h so they aren't re-requested on every app open.
+- **Descriptions** — written into the sheet, 20 per AI request.
+Once a row has one it is never asked for again.
 - **Collection assessment** and **category deep dives** — cached against a hash of the collection, so they only regenerate when records actually change.
 - **System evaluation** — cached against a hash of the gear list.